Duo Administration - User Enrollment & Account Management

 -

-A new enrollment policy will automatically be created under the same name, but with “copy” appended to the end.
+The new enrollment policy created has the same name, but with “copy” appended to the end.

 -

-When duplicated, this new policy will not be assigned to any groups.
+When duplicated, this new policy has no group assignments.
 You can assign it to a group to use it.

 Delete Group Enrollment Policies